ShrutiBhambhani/azsdk-docs/04-Continous-Assurance/Readme.md

 About 63 assets are created overall.

 #### Next Steps
-Once CA is setup in the subscription, an app team can start leveraging the OMS Solution from AzSDK as a one-stop dashboard for visibility of security state.
+Once CA is setup in the subscription, an app team can start leveraging the OMS Solution from AzSK as a one-stop dashboard for visibility of security state.
 Occasionally, you may also feel the need to tweak the configuration of CA. See the "Update" section below about how to do that.

 [Back to top…](Readme.md#contents)
 ### Update existing Continuous Assurance Automation Account
-The '**Update-AzSDKContinuousAssurance**' command can be used to make changes to a previously setup CA configuration.
+The '**Update-AzSKContinuousAssurance**' command can be used to make changes to a previously setup CA configuration.
 For instance, you may use it to:
 - update the target resource groups to include in the scanning
 - switch the OMS workspace information that CA should use to send control evaluation events to